Read Philosopher Club Membership with voice, context, and method in the same frame.

 Prompt 1: List at least 5 “philosophers” in each category.

-Read the section as a small map: Practical Philosophers and A Spectrum of Thought should show the philosopher as a living argument, not as a nameplate with impressive dust.
+Read the section as a small map: Practical Philosophers and A Spectrum of Thought should show the philosopher as a living argument, not as a museum label with the dispute carefully drained out of it.

-Keep Practical Philosophers distinct from A Spectrum of Thought: the first and second moves do different philosophical work, and the page becomes thinner when they are flattened into one tidy summary.
+Keep Practical Philosophers distinct from A Spectrum of Thought: the page gets thinner when everything collapses into one respectful blur.

 Definition